← Back to Blog

 • One-off custom shapes where flexibility matters more than speed

-For everything else — which represents 99%+ of self-drilling screw production worldwide — cold forging with precision dies is the standard.
+For everything else — which represents the vast majority of self-drilling screw production worldwide — cold forging with precision dies is the standard method.

 The Role of Die Quality

-Since cold forging transfers the die's geometry directly to the screw point, die quality equals screw quality.
+Since cold forging transfers the die's geometry directly to the screw point, die quality largely determines screw quality.
 A die with:

-• Precise geometry → produces screws that drill straight and true
+• Precise geometry → generally produces screws that drill straight and true

-• Mirror-polished flute surfaces → produces screws with clean chip evacuation
+• Mirror-polished flute surfaces → helps produce screws with clean chip evacuation

-• Accurate concentricity → produces symmetrical drill points
+• Accurate concentricity → contributes to symmetrical drill points

-• Consistent dimensions → produces uniform screws across the entire die life
+• Consistent dimensions → supports uniform screws across the die's service life

-This is why investing in quality drill point dies from specialized manufacturers delivers returns far beyond the die cost itself.
+This is why investing in quality drill point dies from specialized manufacturers is considered critical by most producers — the returns go far beyond the die cost itself.

 Conclusion

-Cold forging dominates self-drilling screw production because it's faster, cheaper, stronger, and more material-efficient than machining.
-The drill point die is the key enabling tool — its precision and quality directly determine the performance of every screw it produces.
+Cold forging is the predominant method in self-drilling screw production because it offers faster cycle times, lower per-piece cost, generally stronger drill points, and better material efficiency compared to machining.
+The drill point die is the key enabling tool — its precision and quality directly influence the performance of every screw it produces.

 View ZLD's complete die specifications or request a quote for your production requirements.